2014 NFL Draft Prospects: Outside Linebackers

 Late in 2011, it seemed like the light bulb finally turned on as Powell showed some of the excellent speed and play-making ability that made him such a sought after recruit.
 He recorded four sacks in the final six games and was consistently pressuring the quarterback.

-There was a lot of excitement for Powell heading into his junior year, but he tore a knee ligament in spring practice.
-Powell may be better off staying for his senior season in 2014 and continue to improve before going pro. -
+There was a lot of excitement for Powell heading into 2012, but the junior tore a knee ligament in spring practice (and received a medical redshirt).
+Powell may be better off staying for his senior season in 2014 and continue to improve before going pro.
+However, there have been reports out of Gainesville that suggest Powell could explode this year.

 Projected Round (2014): 4-6.